I love cinnamon.

 Roll the dough out between parchment paper into a rectangle and about a 1/4 inch thickness.

-Roll the doll carefully and slowly to ensure it is a tight scroll.
+Roll the dough carefully and slowly to ensure it is a tight scroll.
 Slice the dough into 12 even pieces and place a lined tray and allow to rise for an hour.

 Set aside to cool.

 The next bit is up to your preference.
-I love piping so used a medium sized nozzle to decorate the cinnamon buns with.
-However, you can just as easily spread the icing on.
-Try and ice the buns when they are almost completely cool as the icing won’t melt this way.
+I used a medium sized nozzle to decorate the cinnamon buns with.
+However, you can just as easily spread the frosting on.
+Try and pipe or spread the buns when they are almost completely cool as the frosting won’t melt this way.